avinetworks/ansible-role-avicontroller/README.md

 | `env_variables_extras` | No | `[]` | Extra environment variables to be used by the controller. |
 | `ports_list_extras` | No | `[]` | Extra ports to be used by the controller. |

-### Required Variables
-Could be ran with all defaults.
-IP will become the default main IP from ansible_default_ipv4.address

 ### Parameter Override Variables
 However, you are able to provide these parameters another way.
 Using the following variables.
 This will allow the user to customize all values.
 **!!!BEWARE: USING THIS WILL ERASE DEFAULTS - USE WITH CAUTION!!!**